IntelliJ IDEA 2024.1 Help

 Language injections

 Language injections let you work with pieces of code in other languages embedded in your code.
-When you inject a language (such as HTML, CSS, XML, RegExp, and so on) into a string literal, you get comprehensive code assistance for editing that literal.
+When you inject a language (such as HTML, CSS, XML, RegExp, and so on) into a string literal, you get comprehensive coding assistance for the injected code even though it is not the main language of your project.

 Temporarily inject a language